phaedrus1992/pi/README.md

 * New emoji for especially good deals.
 (Including an option for configuring the threshold for "Great Bet.")
 * Spacing/layout fix for icon on first display.
 * "Detailed" view which will show the icon + gain/loss numbers directly in the PredictIt view.
+* Support for calculating negative risk from "Yes" purchases.
+(You must enable this in the options.)

 0.2.1
 -----